FrostSue/TG2XPoster/README.md

 1.  **Telegram Permissions:** The bot must be an **Administrator** in the source Telegram channel to read messages effectively.
 2.  **Twitter Permissions:** Ensure your Twitter App has **"Read and Write"** permissions enabled in the Developer Portal.
       * *Note: If you change permissions from Read-Only to Read/Write, you must regenerate your Access Token & Secret.*
-3.  **Session Management:** The bot uses a persistent session file stored in the `data/` directory to avoid re-login issues (Bad Salt errors) and ensure stability across restarts.
+3.  **Session Management:** The bot uses a persistent session file stored internally (in Docker) or in the `data/` directory to avoid re-login issues (Bad Salt errors) and ensure stability across restarts.
-4.  **Group Management:** Commands are designed to work in groups.
-Private messages (DM) may not support admin privilege checks correctly.
+4.  **Security:** The `data/sudoers.json` file stores the list of authorized IDs locally.
+This file is persistent but excluded from Git to protect privacy.

 -----